CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

    Select OK.

 7. Select Edit Configurartions.
-The Edit Configurations is found by clicking the down arrow just to the right of TomEE 10.0.41 in the top right of the IDE.
+The "Edit Configurations" is found by clicking the down arrow just to the right of TomEE 10.0.41 in the top right of the IDE.
 8. Change the URL.
 The URL should read http://localhost:8080/HelloWorld-1.0-SNAPSHOT/
 9. Select the green Run triangle.